 Within a year, a Mickey Mouse Club popped up in Salem, Oregon.
-This particular club offered admission as a fundraiser for the Salvation Army with a donation of either a potato or a small toy and a penny.
+This particular club offered admission as a fundraiser for the Salvation Army.
+Patrons donated either a potato or a small toy and a penny as admission.
 According to a December 22, 1929, Statesman Journal (Salem, Oregon) article, $12 and three truckloads of potatoes and toys collected by eager new members.

 Remember, the stock market crashed just 20 days before Mickey Mouse was born.
-That a cute little mouse could bring smiles to the faces of children at an uncertain time really isn’t such a surprise.
+That a cute little mouse could bring smiles to the faces of children at an uncertain time isn’t such a surprise.